Skip to content

 Antique books in the library at Felbrigg Hall, Gardens and Estate, Norfolk | © National Trust Images/Hanne Siebers

-We’re delighted to partner with the British Library and invite applications for two three-month doctoral fellowships, starting in March 2024, centred on British Library and National Trust collections as part of our ongoing research partnership.
+We’re delighted to partner with the British Library and invite applications for three-month doctoral fellowships centred on specific aspects of the British Library and National Trust collections as part of our ongoing research partnership.

 These fellowships help both the Library and the Trust to interrogate the history, provenance and accessibility of national and international collections, enabling us to use and present them in the most honest way possible.
 Launched in 2021, our doctoral fellowships aim to establish collaborative research and increase public knowledge about how National Trust and British Library collections have intertwined throughout history.